knpuniversity/gulp/knpu/sourcemaps.md

 Of course, this all works because `gulp-sourcemaps` and `gulp-sass` work together like super friends.
-If you look at the `sourcemaps` docs, they have a link on their wiki to a list of *all* superfriend gulp plugins that play nice with it.
+If you look at the `sourcemaps` docs, they have a link on their wiki to a list of *all* super-friend gulp plugins that play nice with it.
 We'll use a couple of these later.